mpv-player/mpv/DOCS/interface-changes.rst

       support for lavfi filters still has some differences, such as how strings are escaped.)
 If this happens, the non-deprecated builtin filters might be moved to "somewhere else" syntax-wise.
+    - deprecate --loop - after a deprecation period, it will be undeprecated, but changed to alias --loop-file
  --- mpv 0.24.0 ---
     - deprecate --hwdec-api and replace it with --opengl-hwdec-interop.
       The new option accepts both --hwdec values, as well as named backends.